 In connection with the closing of the Business Combination, the LWAC sponsor received 4,056,250 shares of eFFECTOR common stock, of which 300,000 shares were subject to vesting if, on or prior to August 25, 2024, the price of shares of common stock equals or exceeds \$15.00 per share for a period of at least 20 trading days out of 30 consecutive trading days ending on the trading day immediately prior to the date of determination (the "Sponsor Shares").
 The 300,000 sponsor shares subject to vesting meet the criteria for equity classification, but are not considered outstanding from an accounting perspective.
-These shares are considered issued but not outstanding as of December 31, 2021 and have been excluded from outstanding shares in the calculation of net income per share for the year ended December 31, 2021.
+These shares are considered issued but not outstanding as of September 30, 2021 and have been excluded from outstanding shares in the calculation of income (loss) per share for the three and nine months ended September 30, 2021.